ps-actions-sandbox/ActionsFundamentals/hol/06-My-first-action.md

 If time permits you can create a release and then use the action in a workflow in another repository.

 > **Note**
-> You can only publish a GitHub Action lat exists in the root of a repository.
+> You can only publish a GitHub Action that exists in the root of a repository.

 1. Create a new public repository `hello-world-docker-action` and copy all the files from [hello-world-docker-action](../hello-world-docker-action) to it.